gmjain/LowBatteryReminder/README.md

 sound volume.
 It also works if the sound is muted.
 It features a male as well as a female voice.

-    Update: (Bug) The sound volume modification works only when connected to external speakers.
-Looking into it right now.

 ## Pre-requisites ##

 Make sure that you have acpi, vlc, alsa-utils and libnotify installed.